Dear Stall Holder

 2. Fees A £5 administration charged will be incurred when cancelling a booking.

 3. Cancellations must be at least 48 hours prior to the event.
-Failing which full fees will be charged.
+Afte which full fees will be charged.

-4. Claim your table at least 15 minutes before the event start time.
-We have the right to invite other stall holders to fill empty tables.
+4. Claim your table at least 30 minutes before the event start time.
+We have the right to invite other stallholders to fill unclaimed tables.

 HEALTH & SAFETY

-1. Smoking is not permitted in the building.
+1. Smoking or vaping is not permitted in the building.

 Please extinguish your cigarettes in the receptacle provided outside the main entrance.